ManuelElizaldi/SisyphusCorner/Programming/RaspberryPi/Led lights with raspberry pi.md

     - OR power the Pi separately and use a **battery pack** just for the LEDs (e.g., 18650 Li-ion batteries with a voltage regulator to match LED specs).

-    - Keep in mind current draw: RGB LEDs can eat a lot of juice when all colors are full-on white.
+    - Keep in mind current draw: RGB LEDs can eat a lot of juice when all colq

 #### 4. **Communication**